Artneta/Artneta/README.md

 # Muhammad Hanif

-I am a Vocational High School (SMK) in Indonesia, graduate with a background in Software Engineering (maybe).
+I am a Vocational High School (SMK) in Indonesia, graduate with a background in Software Engineering.
 Throughout my studies, I have been exposed to various programming languages and frameworks, ranging from web development to mobile applications.

 Currently, I am focused on refining my skills and exploring different technologies to find my core specialization.
 I value clean logic and functional design.